 RGCL Project: Research on Hateful Meme Detection

-Publications: RGCL (ACL 2024) and RA-HMD (EMNLP 2025)
+Publications: RGCL (ACL 2024), RA-HMD (EMNLP 2025), and ExPO-HM (ICLR 2026)

 University of Cambridge